 SPS Training Solutions are running a wide range of programmes to help people into work.
 Bedford only

-Disability Resource Centres runs two programmes: In to Work for residents in Central Bedfordshire & Aylesbury and Employ-ability for residents in Bedfordshire
+Disability Resource Centres runs two programmes: In to Work for residents in Central Bedfordshire & Aylesbury.

-If you have mental health issues, you can request Employment support from NHS ELFT.
+If you have mental health issues, you can request support from the Individual Placement Support Team from NHS ELFT.

 The local councils also have a number of useful resources if you are looking for work, Read more here.
 In Bedford, The Jobs Hub can help you look for work, prepare CVs and applications and sends out a weekly jobs bulletin.